DaDevFox/KC_ReskinEngine/Guide_updated.md

 ## UI Summary

-All of the images shown henceforth will be showing the Unity Editor + KCRE Unity Tool so make sure you're familiar with the interface of Unity (see the [previous]() tutorials for further reading).
+All of the images shown henceforth will be showing the Unity Editor + KCRE Unity Tool so make sure you're familiar with the interface of Unity (see the Unity Editor tutorials in the [link appendix](https://github.com/DaDevFox/KCReskinEngine/blob/master/Guide_updated.md#tutorials-and-links-appendix) for further reading).

 ## The Interfaces vs. The Code